jakeheis/SwiftCLI/README.md

 }
 ```

 the user can write `greeter greet -l Chicago -l NYC`, and `locations.value` will be `["Chicago", "NYC"]`.
+The variable wrapped by `@VariadicKey` must be an array of a type conforming to `ConvertibleFromString`.

 #### Option groups

 The relationship between multiple options can be specified through option groups.
 Option groups allow a command to specify that the user must pass at most one option of a group (passing more than one is an error), must pass exactly one option of a group (passing zero or more than one is an error), or must pass one or more options of a group (passing zero is an error).

 To add option groups, a `Command` should implement the property `optionGroups`.
+Option groups refer to options through the `$` syntax.
 For example, if the `GreetCommand` had a `loudly` flag and a `whisper` flag but didn't want the user to be able to pass both, an `OptionGroup` could be used:

 ```swift
 class GreetCommand: Command {